Gonusi/posthog_testing/NOTES.md

 An action can remove (or reduce, see above) error in morning efficiency score, but increase it in afternoon.

+For now solution is that if action:

+- Reduces error count: success
+- Reduces error count and increases error count equally: failure
+- Increases error count: failure

 ## Recommendation

 Only use such actions inside funnels